Index Replication in Details – ETFs and Mutual Funds| Updated: |

 If the fund is large, like Vanguard S&P 500, the differences between the index and the fund are almost negligible.
 That is an excellent reason to choose larger funds over small funds, especially for ETFs.

 But for small funds, you will often see a difference in the number of companies held truly as shares.
 For instance, if you take an index such as the Russell 3000 index with 3000 companies, many funds following this index will have less than 2000 companies.
 This is because the smallest companies will have a very low percentage of the overall value.
 So, unless the fund is huge, they will not go all the way into each company.

 Regardless of the size of the index and the fund, there are two main strategies to replicate an index.
 We will see them both in detail now.

 Physical Index Replication

-Therefore, some funds use another strategy that is call Sampling.
+Therefore, some funds use another strategy, Sampling.
 They only own shares of some of the companies in the index.
-They are also trying to replicate correctly the index.
-What is more complicating with a Sampling fund is that it can also hold other financial instruments.
+They are also trying to replicate the index correctly.
+What is more complicated with a Sampling fund is that it can also hold other financial instruments.
 For instance, some sampling funds are investing in futures and options to help replicate the index.

 Synthetic Index Replication